-- 1. If you are missing your #1 singles player, #2 moves up to play the number one position and #3 moves up to play the number two position.
-If the #2 player is missing, the third singles player will move up to play the #2 position.
-Unless the missing player is out for more than 7 consecutive days or is going to be out for the rest of the season, a coach may choose to keep her doubles teams intact and use a JV player in third singles.
-However, once 7 days have passed or once the coach is aware that an injury will be season ending, she must immediately readjust her lineup, breaking up her doubles teams if necessary. - 2.
-If you are missing two singles players, the remaining singles player must move up to play #1 and the coach must put the next two players on his singles ladder (#4,5) in to the second and third singles positions.
-This will likely necessitate breaking up his doubles teams in order to fill the singles positions. - 3.
-If you are missing one or both players from your first doubles team, your second doubles team must move up to the #1 slot unless challenge matches are recorded that determine otherwise.
-If you are missing one first doubles player and one second doubles player, the remaining doubles players must play first doubles.
-If time permits, challenge matches are mandatory to establish that the new first doubles team has a win over the new second doubles team. - 4.
+- 1. If a team is missing its 1st singles player, the 2nd singles player moves up to play the #1 position and 3rd singles moves up to play the #2 position.
+If the 2nd singles player is missing, the 3rd singles player will move up to play the #2 position.
+Unless the missing player is out for more than 7 consecutive days or is going to be out for the rest of the season, a coach may choose to keep the doubles teams intact and use a JV player at 3rd singles.
+However, once 7 days pass or once aware that an injury will be season ending, a coach must immediately readjust the lineup, breaking up the doubles teams, if necessary. - 2.
+If a team is missing two singles players, then the remaining singles player must move up to play 1st singles and the coach must put the next two players on the singles ladder (#4, 5) at the 2nd and 3rd singles positions.
+This likely will necessitate breaking up the doubles teams in order to fill the singles positions. - 3.
+If a team is missing one or both players from the 1st doubles pair, then the 2nd doubles team must move up to the #1 slot, unless challenge matches are recorded that determine otherwise.
+If a team is missing one 1st doubles player and one 2nd doubles player, the remaining doubles players must play 1st doubles, unless challenge matches are recorded that determine otherwise.
+If time permits, challenge matches are mandatory to establish that the new 1st doubles team has a win over the new 2nd doubles team. - 4.
 If a team has only 6 players present, the line-up will be three singles and one doubles.
 If a team has seven players, it may not forfeit any position.